shekibobo/astro-subframe-organizer/README.md

 1. Darks
 2. Flats
 3. Lights
+4. Biases
-4. Remove empty directories
+5. Remove empty directories
-5. Remove jpg thumbnails
+6. Remove jpg thumbnails
-6. Rename files from EXIF data
+7. Rename files from EXIF data
-7. Quit
+8. Quit
+What are we organizing?
 1
 Preparing to move 1564 DARK files...
 Is this a dry run? [y/n]: n